MatrixOrbital/EVE-Basic-Demo-Arduino/README.md

   - While a copy of the library files (Eve2_81x.c and Eve2_81x.h) is included here, it will not be updated.
 For the most up to date files please use the files from the link above.

-- An Arduino shield with a connector for Matrix Orbital EVE2 displays is used to interface the Arduino to Eve.
-  This shield includes:
-  - 20 contact FFC connector for Matrix Orbital EVE2 displays
-  - 3 pushbuttons for application control without requiring a touchscreen (useful for initial calibration)
-  - Audio amplifier and speaker for audio feedback
-  - SD card holder
-  - Additionally, the shield board is automatically level shifted for 5V Arduino and works with 3.3V Parallax Propeller ASC+

   Support Forums